kellyjadams/data-analytics-resources/README.md

 ### Notes:
 - **Blog Post** - This repository complements a blog post: [Data Analytics Resources](https://www.kellyjadams.com/post/data-analytics-resources).
 While the repo offers direct links, the blog post includes my personal commentary on each resource.
 I regularly update my blog with new resources and detailed commentary.
-- **Affiliate Link Disclosure**: There's one resource that contains an affiliate link (indicated with a *).
-This is for a course I created.
-Purchasing through this affiliate link may earn me a small commission at no extra cost to you.
+- **Affiliate Link Disclosure**: There's two resource that contains an affiliate link (indicated with a *).
+This is for the courses I've created.
+Purchasing through this affiliate link gives me a small commission at no extra cost to you.
 This support lets me to continue creating and sharing content.
 Thank you for your support! **All other links on this readme are non-affiliate links.**

 ## Overview